-Istanbul Metropolitan Municipality (IMM) has implemented Turkey’s first “Sustainable Urban Mobility Plan” (SUMP).
-Ekrem İmamoğlu, the Mayor of Istanbul Metropolitan Municipality, shared with the public a summary of the “Istanbul Sustainable Urban Mobility Plan”, which they started 2 years ago.
-Istanbul SUMP, preparation and analysis; strategy development; planning of measures; Emphasizing that it is a study that includes implementation and monitoring processes, İmamoğlu said, “The plan was prepared with human-oriented approaches and with the aim of ‘integrating development of sustainable transportation modes’, starting from the principle of social inclusion.”
-Pointing out that Istanbul SUMP is the first SUMP in the world to be held in a mega city with a population of more than 16 million, İmamoğlu explained the stakeholders and working methods of the project as follows:
+İmamoğlu emphasized that Istanbul SUMP is a study that includes, preparation and analysis, strategy development, planning of measures, implementation, and monitoring processes.
+He said, “The plan was prepared with a human-oriented approach and with the aim of ‘integratedly development of sustainable transportation modes’, starting from the principle of social inclusion.”
+Also, pointing out that Istanbul SUMP is the first of its kind in the world to be developed in a megacity with a population of more than 16 million.

-STAKEHOLDERS AND WORKING METHOD
+“STAKEHOLDERS AND WORKING METHOD”